accoumar12/DARTS/README.md

+## Introduction

-Repo describing Differentiable ARchitecTecture Search (DARTS), a method used to automatically find the optimal architecture of a neural network.
+Presentation of Differentiable ARchitecTecture Search (DARTS), a method used to automatically find the optimal architecture of a neural network.

-Only the notebook `DARTS.ipynb` was written ; the other source code was used from the original paper repo to try (with failure) to play with the method.
+Only the notebook `DARTS.ipynb` was written; the other source code was used from the original paper repo to try (with failure) to play with the method.

+## Getting started

+Play with the `DARTS.ipynb` notebook!